Skip to main content

 4 Challenges of QA Automation

 Despite all the “talk” about complete automation, test automation tools are not “smart” enough to replace human testers.
-Automated testing can effectively make the tester’s job easier but cannot replace a high-quality tester.
+Automated testing can make the tester’s job easier but cannot replace a high-quality tester.

 Further, automated QA testing also requires human resources with advanced programming skills and knowledge of testing tools.
 Additionally, software developers cannot replace a skilled software tester for writing automation test scripts.

-2. Initial setup costs
+2. Handling high initial setup costs

-Despite all its benefits, product companies do find it challenging to design and configure an automated test framework.Test automation frameworks are difficult to maintain and have high setup costs in the initial phase.
+Product companies need help designing and configuring an automated test framework despite all its benefits.
+Test automation frameworks are difficult to maintain and have high setup costs in the initial phase.

-4. Inefficient team collaboration
+4. The need for efficient team collaboration

 Why ACCELQ for QA Automation?